Skip to content

 4 min read

 Prodigies are easy.
 They advertise their genius from the early beginning.
 Late bloomers are hard.
 They require tolerance, self-control and blind faith.
 A surprising number of great women didn’t step onto the world stage until well into the second half of their lives.
-Some had bounced back after difficult childhood and failures, some others just were not lucky enough to have found out what they would love to do early in life, or they simply did not have the courage to follow their heart, rather diverting to a safer career path.
+Some had bounced back after difficult childhoods and failures, some others just were not lucky enough to have found out what they would love to do early in life, or they simply did not have the courage to follow their heart, rather diverting to a safer career path.

 There are the privileged few who just seem to waft through life without having to ever meet any adversity or difficulty – said the British actress, Helen Mirren, who didn’t find mainstream success until her mid-forties with her breakthrough role in ‘Prime Suspect’ -.
 The rest of us, we have to struggle and fight.
 We get knocked back and we have to come forward again.
 Sometimes you have to do stuff you’re not familiar with or think you’ll fail horribly at.
 You just have to jump in at the deep end.